Deep512/code-copyright-management/README.md

-# Blockchain Based Code Copyright Management System
+# Blockchain Based Code Plagiarism Detection and Code Copyright Management System
 A web application that allows users to upload code files for copyright protection.<br />

 ## Tools and Technologies Used: